Why Male Victims of Child Sexual Abuse Keep It a Secret

 This was my client Shane’s experience.
 Shane came to see me because he was severely depressed.
 He explained that he was gay and that he was involved with a man who physically abused him.
 He wanted to leave him but he couldn’t seem to do it.

-*Please note: the above examples were based on actual client’s stories but I changed the name and important details to protect the client’s identity.
+*Please note: the above examples were based on actual clients' stories but I changed the names and important details to protect their identity.

 Dorais, Michel.
 (2008).
 Don't Tell: The Sexual Abuse of Boys.
 McGill-Queen's University Press.